-Graduate assistantships and associateships are awarded to students who are fully admitted, without provisions, to graduate degree programs and are registered for a minimum of 9 credit hours.
+Graduate assistantships and associateships are awarded to students who are admitted to graduate degree programs and are registered for a minimum of 9 credit hours.
 To retain a graduate assistantship and associateship, the student must maintain academic eligibility and may not be on academic probation.
 Non-degree students may not hold graduate assistantships or associateships.
 Graduate assistantships and associateships generally require 20 hours of service per week.